fkie/multimaster_fkie/README.md

-> This is a new version with daemon instance!
-Since the packages are renamed, you need to clean your build space before build new packages.
+## This is a new version with daemon instance!

+Whats new:

+ * Remote access and control of launch and configuration files.
+ * Easy remote editing of launch files.
+ * Monitoring for ROS nodes and system resources on remote hosts.

 > Old version is available on branch: `old_master` and is no longer supported!